 Archaeology Seminar Room

-The Archaeology Seminar Room (Murphey Hall 220) houses the antiquities collection of the Department of Classics.
-The collection consists of some 130 whole objects and hundreds of potsherds, lithics, glass, and fragmentary artifacts, representing a number of cultures and periods in the Aegean, Cyprus, Egypt, Anatolia and the ancient Near East.
-The assemblage was derived from private donors, former UNC faculty, and other scholars associated with the Department: William Dale, James P. Harland, Berthe Marti, Eben Alexander, and Henry and Sarah Immerwahr.
-Special collections include the Frederick Oswin Waagé III Antioch collection, consisting of Hellenistic and Roman lamps and table wares from excavations at Antioch on the Orontes in Syria; and the Takey Crist Collection of Cypriot antiquities.
+The Archaeology Seminar Room (Murphey Hall 304) houses the antiquities collection of the Department of Classics: over 130 whole objects and hundreds of potsherds, lithics, glass, and other fragmentary artifacts, representing a number of cultures and periods in the Aegean, Cyprus, Egypt, Anatolia and the ancient Near East.
+The study collection is composed of private donations from former UNC faculty, and other scholars associated with the Department: William Dale, James P. Harland, Berthe Marti, Eben Alexander, and Henry and Sarah Immerwahr.
+Special collections include the Frederick Oswin Waagé III Antioch collection, consisting of Hellenistic and Roman lamps and table wares from excavations at Antioch on the Orontes in Syria; the Takey Crist Collection of Cypriot antiquities; and the Norman Weinstein Collection of Greek, Roman, and Byzantine pottery.
 The Classics antiquities collections comprise an important teaching tool for a variety of graduate and undergraduate seminars in ancient art and classical and Mediterranean archaeology.

 The Crist Collection

 Dr. Takey Crist, a UNC alumnus and founder of the Crist Clinic for Women in Jacksonville, N.C., in 2008, donated to the Department of Classics a collection of rare books on Cypriot, Greek, and eastern Mediterranean history and archaeology; and a unique assemblage of Cypriot antiquities.
 The rare books are now housed in the Rare Books department of Wilson Special Collections Library at UNC.